Register your vehicle for the first time

 How to get a compliance check

-You can only get a compliance check at an MVR test shed in Darwin, Alice Springs or at the Katherine weighbridge.
+You can only get a compliance check at a vehicle inspection facility in Darwin, Alice Springs or at the Katherine weighbridge.

 If you are in Darwin you must book a vehicle inspection at the test shed.